 - Non-Emergency Repairs

 In this situation, the owner must apply for a permit to make repairs within 120 days of receiving the inspector’s report.
 Once the permit is issued, the owner has another 120 days to make repairs.

 - Emergency Repairs

 In this situation, the exterior elevated elements are not structurally sound and may pose a danger to individuals’ safety, requiring the performance of immediate repairs.
 An inspector must re-inspect any emergency repairs and report results to the local enforcement agency.

 Our Inspection Services

-- A detailed report by a certified inspector
+- A detailed report by a qualified inspector

-To learn more about SB-326 (CA Civil Code 5551), get advice, or request an inspection by an elite team of waterproofing experts, contact us today.
+To learn more about SB 721, receive advice, or get a thorough inspection by an elite team of qualified professionals, contact us today.